stfalcon-studio/SmsVerifyCatcher/README.md

 ![alt tag](http://i.imgur.com/7Kzzk5z.gif)

-A library that allows to implement interception of SMS with a verification code using a few lines of code.
+A library for implementing interception of SMS with a verification code using a few lines of code.

 ### Download